alco/ember-react-demo/README.md

 When you have 1000 elements on the page, you can see how changing an element's width or removing items becomes noticeably sluggish.

-The table on the right side of the page should help you understand the relative performances between the different sections.
-Whenever you remove a single item, add many items, or remove all items, the table will show the time it took to perform those operations.
-By repeating those operations first with "Ember + Ember Data", then "Ember", and finally "React", you'll get a rough picture of the different performance characteristics each of them has.

 Moreover, this demo also showcases the difference in performance between Ember 1.12.0 and Ember Canary.
 Check out the following pages to see a prebuilt version of each: